Jeep Wrangler (JK): 2009 model year update

 The 2009 model added standard Hill Start Assist (HSA) to prevent rollback on graded surfaces.
-Trailer Sway Control (TSC) also is available to monitor vehicle movement relative to the intended path and activates the Electronic Stability Program (ESP) if the trailer begins to sway outside set parameters.
-Additionally, ULEV II emissions replace LEV II emissions on manual transmission equipped vehicles.
+Trailer Sway Control (TSC) is also available to monitor vehicle movement relative to the intended path and activates the Electronic Stability Program (ESP) if the trailer begins to sway outside set parameters.
+Additionally, ULEV II emissions replace LEV II emissions on manual transmission-equipped vehicles.

 Rocky Mountain Edition

-The Rocky Mountain Edition is a special edition of the "X" model that was made for 2009 with 32-inch tires (on 17-inch wheels), black tubular sidestep, a 6-disc in-dash changer and visual enhancements such as body colored fenders were optional.
+The Rocky Mountain Edition is a special edition of the "X" model that was made for 2009 with 32-inch tires (on 17-inch wheels), a black tubular sidestep, a 6-disc in-dash changer, and visual enhancements such as body colored fenders, which were optional.

 2010 update

-The 2010 model added a new easier-to-fold/open soft top, standard UConnect infotainment systems on models equipped with the MyGig radio, and new sun visors that offer more coverage than the old models, as well as integrated vanity mirrors.
+The 2010 model added a new, easier-to-fold/open soft top, standard UConnect infotainment systems on models equipped with the MyGig radio, and new sun visors that offer more coverage than the old models, as well as integrated vanity mirrors.

 Islander Edition

-The Islander Edition is a special edition of the "Sport Base" model made in 2010 with "32"ish-inch tires, Islander edition seats, rubber slush mats, black tubular sidestep and visual enhancements such as a blue accented leather steering wheel.
+The Islander Edition is a special edition of the "Sport Base" model made in 2010 with "32"ish-inch tires, Islander edition seats, rubber slush mats, a black tubular sidestep, and visual enhancements such as a blue accented leather steering wheel.

 Mountain Edition

-The Mountain Edition is a special edition of the "Sport Base" model made for 2010 with 32-inch tires (on 17-inch wheels), black tubular sidestep, black tail light protectors and special edition seats, as well as visual enhancements like black grid and hood decals, a black fuel filler door and graphite dash enhancements.
+The Mountain Edition is a special edition of the "Sport Base" model made for 2010 with 32-inch tires (on 17-inch wheels), black tubular sidestep, black tail light protectors, and special edition seats, as well as visual enhancements like black grid and hood decals, a black fuel filler door, and graphite dash enhancements.
 This edition was also available in 4 doors, based on the more equipped "Sport" trim instead of the "Sport Base" trim.

 2011 model year refresh: redesigned interior

 For 2011, the Wrangler and Wrangler Unlimited received a mid-cycle restyling.
 The interior was fully redesigned to include a new steering wheel with integrated Bluetooth voice command, cruise control, and audio system controls, an available enhanced Electronic Vehicle Information Center (EVIC), the Uconnect hands-free Bluetooth phone system with voice control for the vehicle's audio system, as well as Bluetooth stereo audio streaming via A2DP, updated radios with available Garmin-based GPS navigation and SiriusXM Satellite Radio and Travel Link, a new passenger side grab bar with embossed "Jeep" and "Since 1941" insignias, new interior door skins (panels), a new power window control switch panel, new climate controls and vents, and new seat fabrics (heated front seats and leather-trimmed seating surfaces were also available for the first time in a Wrangler or Wrangler Unlimited).
-New aluminum-alloy wheels options also became available, and the transmission shift lever for the automatic transmission and manual four-wheel-drive (4X4) system were both redesigned.
+New aluminum-alloy wheel options also became available, and the transmission shift lever for the automatic transmission and manual four-wheel-drive (4X4) system were both redesigned.
 Even with the Wrangler and Wrangler Unlimited being new, the 3.8L V6 gas engine and four-speed automatic transmission would not be replaced by the 3.6L Pentastar VVT V6 gas engine and five-speed automatic transmission until the 2012 model year.